-97. There have been a small number of instances in recent years when Ofsted has become aware of an investigation by another agency13 into a serious incident or serious allegations involving a setting or provider that we are inspecting.
+- 119. There have been a small number of instances in recent years when Ofsted has become aware of an investigation by another agency17 into a serious incident or serious allegations involving a setting or provider that we are inspecting.
 It has been agreed that in future, where relevant, inspection reports should make a brief reference to such a situation, without going into such detail that it would risk prejudicing the outcome of the investigation or identifying individuals who may be wholly innocent of the alleged wrongdoing.
 Any references will be confined to the most serious incidents, such as the death of a child or a serious safeguarding failure, or allegations of serious fraud.
-Information about investigations may be held in a number of possible locations within Ofsted, but anything we know should be available to Ofsted inspectors through searching PIP or to additional inspectors via the relevant Inspection Service Providers' own portals.
-Inspectors should avoid making any reference to a serious incident if there is any possibility that doing so would prejudice such an investigation or prejudge the outcomes, breach confidentiality or where the reference could risk identifying individuals subject to or related to the investigation.
+Information about investigations or previous serious incidents should be signposted to inspectors via the relevant inspection service provider portals.
+Inspectors should avoid making any reference to a serious incident if there is any possibility that doing so would prejudice such an investigation or prejudge the outcomes, breach confidentiality or where the reference could risk identifying individuals subject to or related to the investigation. - 120.
+Inspectors should note that the restrictions in this guidance apply to what may be reported in the published inspection report about active, external investigations, not to what may be included as lines of enquiry in the inspection.
+Inspectors are required and remain free to comment upon any matter they think is relevant to the quality of the care provided as long as it is based on the inspection evidence.

-13 such as the local authority, local safeguarding children board, the audit commission or the police
+17 Such as the local authority, local safeguarding children board, the audit commission or the police.